 mapping always correspond to arg values, not their index in the

 If you are writing an addon that wants to read or update args, use the

 useArgs hook exported by

 In Storybook 6+, we pass the args as the first argument to the story function.
-The second argument is the “context” which contains things like the story parameters etc.
+The second argument is the “context”, which includes story parameters, globals, argTypes, and other information.